Vitorbnc/Hiper/README.md

 `{"app": "forceUnmute", "app_id": "xxxxxxxx"}`

-## Installation
+## Installation for testing
-Clone this repository and run *install.sh* or manually install
+Clone this repository, go to *test* folder and run *install.sh* or manually install
 * mosquitto
 * mosquitto-clients (for testing)